mprsic/performa365docs/docs/howto/enroll_learner_to_course.rst

 *****************************************************

 This is the second step of Add/Edit assignment wizard.
 In this step, a tool called query builder is used to select learners based on different criteria.
+When you first get to this step, a single tile will be displayed.
+This tile represents *query group*.
+Query groups are used to combine search criteria.
+There is a maximum of three query groups in this tool.

+To create a query follow these steps:

+#. **Choose a logical operator.** In the upper right corner of the query builder tile, click on either **AND** or **OR**.
+Logical operators are
-#. **Learners to enroll** displays a list of users eligible for enrollment.
+**Learners to enroll** displays a list of users eligible for enrollment.
 Choose users you want to enroll by clicking **Enroll** from the **Actions** column of each user.
 If a user has finished that course or is already enrolled to it, an information icon will be displayed in this column informing you of user's status.
 #.
 As you pick users from the list, they are displayed in **Selected learners** panel.
 #.
 When you are done selecting learners, click **Add** to finish the enrollment.